 - Should the claim of "standard practice" and "widely used" be verified by surveys or studies?
-Can we just take trialists impressions and opinions as valid? - Especially important for non-regulated interventions (i.e., not drugs or devices).
+Can we just take trialists impressions and opinions as valid? - Especially important for non-regulated interventions (i.e., not drugs or devices but things like ICU protocols). - See: Macklin R, Natanson C. Misrepresenting "Usual Care" in Research: An Ethical and Scientific Error.
+Am J Bioeth.
+2020;20(1):31-39.

-2. What is the research risk in the proposed PCT?
+2. What is the research risk in the proposed PCT? i.e., does 'randomization confer no additional risk'?